mahynski/pychemauth/README.md

 Chemometric Authentication
 ==========================
-This is a centralized repository of common (and emerging) tools implemented in python to perform chemometric authentication.
-These methods are designed to be compatible with [scikit-learn's estimator API](https://scikit-learn.org/stable/developers/develop.html) so they can be deployed in pipelines used with GridSearchCV, etc.

-Authentication is typically a [one-class classification (OCC)](https://en.wikipedia.org/wiki/One-class_classification), or class modeling, problem.

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 ![Workflow](https://github.com/mahynski/chemometrics/actions/workflows/python-app.yml/badge.svg?branch=main)
 <!--[![codecov](https://codecov.io/gh/mahynski/chemometrics/branch/main/graph/badge.svg?token=YSLBQ33C7F)](https://codecov.io/gh/mahynski/chemometrics)-->

+This is a centralized repository of common (and emerging) tools implemented in python to perform chemometric authentication.
+These methods are designed to be compatible with [scikit-learn's estimator API](https://scikit-learn.org/stable/developers/develop.html) so they can be deployed in pipelines used with GridSearchCV, etc.  Authentication is typically a [one-class classification (OCC)](https://en.wikipedia.org/wiki/One-class_classification), or class modeling, problem designed to detect anomalies.

+> "Outlier detection and novelty detection are both used for anomaly detection, where one is interested in detecting abnormal or unusual observations.
+Outlier detection is then also known as unsupervised anomaly detection and novelty detection as semi-supervised anomaly detection.
+In the context of outlier detection, the outliers/anomalies cannot form a dense cluster as available estimators assume that the outliers/anomalies are located in low density regions.
+On the contrary, in the context of novelty detection, novelties/anomalies can form a dense cluster as long as they are in a low density region of the training data, considered as normal in this context." - [scikit-learn's documentation](https://scikit-learn.org/stable/modules/outlier_detection.html)

+Essentially, outlier detection methods characterize inliers as those points in high density regions, whereas novelty detection routines try to characterize a boundary around the region where an known class is found (even if it disperse).
+Both can be useful when attempting to detect chemometric anomalies.

 ## License Information
 * See LICENSE for more information.